enciphers-team/ThreadsApp/README.md

 7. You can use the command "npm run add_users" to add dummy data again.
 New dummy data will replace old dummy data.
 8. All Users and New Users section will show other users, but not yourself.
 9. Want to use a live version of the app {Hosted by Enciphers}, for training?
 Drop us an email at `training@enciphers.com`
-10. Have you discovered more vulnerabilities in the app than the listed one [here](https://enciphers.github.io/ThreadsApp-Web/)?
-Drop us an email at `training@enciphers.com` and you may end up getting some cool swag if the app is super cool :-)
+10. Have you discovered more vulnerabilities in the app than the listed one [here](http://info.threadsapp.co.in/)?
+Drop us an email at `training@enciphers.com` and you may end up getting some cool swag if the vulnerability is super cool (High/Critical severity) :-)

 ### Some Screenshots